eliamue/foundations-prep-april-2021/04-js-and-the-dom/notes/tdd.md

 Testing with qUnit
 ===

-We can create tested functions in isoloation.
+We can create tested functions in isolation.
 This encourages modularity and correctness.

 ## Setup qUnit